aru-b/Breast_Cancer_Predictor/README.md

 streamlit
 plotly
 pickle5

-# Installation

-You can install the required dependencies by running:

-pip install -r requirements.txt

 # Disclaimer
 This application is for educational purpose only.
 It should not be used as a substitute for professional medical diagnosis.
 Always consult a qualified healthcare professional for medical advice and diagnosis.